Terrey Hills

 Terrey Hills has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified two projects that could impact the area, namely Connecting Northern Beaches - Cycling & Walking Paths and Mona Vale Road West Upgrade from McCarrs Creek Road to Powder Works Road.
-Other major initiatives include Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Wakehurst Parkway Improvements between Frenchs Forest and Narrabeen.
+AreaSearch has identified two projects that could impact the local area.
+These include Connecting Northern Beaches - Cycling & Walking Paths, Mona Vale Road West Upgrade from McCarrs Creek Road to Powder Works Road, Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, and Wakehurst Parkway Improvements between Frenchs Forest and Narrabeen.
+The following list provides details on projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.